Central Bank Digital Currency with Collateral-constrained Banks: Dynamic effects of introducing CBDC

 \subsection{Shock}

-After characterizing the general equilibrium, we aim to investigate the potential threat to financial stability should the CBDC crowd out deposits.
-We address this concern by studying the economy's responses to a temporary increase in the CBDC.
+After characterizing the general equilibrium, we aim to investigate the potential threat to bank intermediation should the CBDC crowd out deposits.
+We address this concern by studying the economy's responses to an increase in the supply of CBDC.
 We follow \textcite{Burlon2022} and assume that the central bank issues CBDC according to a policy rule which stipulates that CBDC is equal to a fraction of steady-state output, $y$: